Month 5, Week 1

 Here's how to recognize and alleviate the discomfort of teething:

 - Drooling begins months before teeth appear, so don't expect instant results.

-- Don't use pain-relieving medication on baby's gums.
-The FDA warns it could be dangerous.
-Instead, massage gums with your finger.
+- Don't use pain-relieving medication containing benzocaine on baby's gums.
+The FDA warns it can be dangerous.
+Benzocaine can be found in over-the-counter medications.

 - Though some teething babies develop mild fevers, a temperature above 101 degrees Fahrenheit may indicate something else.
 Ask your pediatrician.